 Does Cupping Work on Cellulite?
+Do Cellulite Cups Work?

 The ancient healing technique of cupping, in which cups are used to create negative pressure on the skin and stimulate the tissues below, is a key aspect of Chinese Traditional Medicine and Modern Cupping.
 Within the last decade, Celebrities and Olympians have been showing off their cupping marks in the media aiding in the resurgence of cupping.
 Curiosity for cupping and the benefits of cupping are causing some to ask “Does Cupping work on Cellulite”?
+Do Cellulite Cups Work?

 Before we discuss cupping for Cellulite, we will share a little about cupping in general.
 Cupping therapy has been used for thousands of years as an effective treatment for a wide array of medical conditions including digestive issues, colds, chronic pain, nausea and more.
 Cupping works by stimulating the sub-dermal tissues increasing microcirculation and promoting lymphatic drainage in the area.
 The combined effects of cupping therapy have been found to significantly improve a variety of conditions, including cellulite.

 Cellulite is very common, affecting many adult women, and refers to the dimpling of flesh on the thighs and buttocks.
 Though harmless, cellulite is typically considered to be unsightly and many therapies have been developed with the aim of reducing cellulite.
 Cupping therapy is a natural and effective way to address cellulite, but how does this form of massage help to reduce lumps and bumps?

 What is Cellulite?

 Cellulite is the common name given to the dimpled, lumpy appearance of the skin over the thighs and buttocks, which gives flesh an uneven appearance comparable to orange peel or cottage cheese.
 The condition affects a high percentage of adult women, and tends to appear post-puberty.